noahtolsen/Final-Project-Group6/Code/README.md

 ### Code Folder Setup
 * NB-model.py contains the Naive Bayes model that was performed by Jianing Wang
-* SVM_model.py contains the Support Vector Machine Model performed by Jia Chen
+* SVM-model.py contains the Support Vector Machine Model performed by Jia Chen
 * NN_model.py contains the Neural Network Model performed by Noah Olsen
 * RF_model.py contains the Random Forest Model performed by Noah Olsen
 * cc_default_data.csv contains the dataset that was used for our project
+* cc_default_data_SVM contains the dataset that was used for SVM.